-- tumors of the bladder or prostate
+- tumors of the bladder, prostate, or pelvic area

-- When did nocturia start?
+- When did the nocturia start?

 - Are you producing less urine than you did before?

-- Do you have accidents or have you wet the bed?
+- Do you have accidents, or have you wet the bed?

 - Does anything make the problem worse?